api7/api7-ingress-controller/docs/crd/api.md

 description: Explore detailed reference documentation for the custom resource definitions (CRDs) supported by the API7 Ingress Controller.
 ---

+This document provides the API resource description for the API7 Ingress Controller.

 ## Packages
 - [apisix.apache.org/v1alpha1](#apisixapacheorgv1alpha1)